Subject Matter

 Force majeure refers to any event beyond the reasonable control of COSH! or the Member that wholly or partially prevents the performance of contractual obligations.

-Events of force majeure include, but are not limited to: natural disasters, epidemics, pandemics, strikes, government measures, power outages, cyberattacks, technical failures and failures of third parties.
+Examples of force majeure include, but are not limited to: natural disasters, epidemics, pandemics, strikes, government measures, power outages, cyberattacks, technical failures, and defaults by third parties.

 2. Suspension of Obligations

-Where force majeure occurs, the obligations of both parties shall be suspended for the duration of the force majeure situation, without any obligation to pay compensation.
+In the event of force majeure, the obligations of both parties are suspended for the duration of the situation, without any entitlement to compensation.

-The suspension shall end once the force majeure situation ceases to exist and the parties can reasonably resume performance of their obligations.
+The suspension ends as soon as the force majeure situation ceases to exist and the parties can reasonably resume their obligations.

-The party invoking force majeure must notify the other party in writing as soon as reasonably possible.
+The party invoking force majeure must notify the other party thereof in writing as soon as possible.

 Such notification shall include:

-a) the nature of the force majeure event;
+a) The nature of the force majeure situation.

-4. Termination in Case of Prolonged Force Majeure
+4. Termination in the Event of Prolonged Force Majeure

-If the force majeure situation persists for more than sixty (60) consecutive calendar days, either party shall be entitled to terminate the agreement in writing without any obligation to pay compensation.
+If the force majeure continues for more than 60 consecutive calendar days, both parties shall have the right to terminate the agreement in writing without any obligation to pay compensation.

 5. Limitations

-Force majeure may not be invoked in situations that:
+Force majeure may not be invoked for situations that:

-a) result from gross negligence or intent of the party invoking force majeure;
+a) Result from gross negligence or wilful misconduct on the part of the party invoking force majeure.

-b) could reasonably have been prevented through appropriate precautionary measures.
+b) Could reasonably have been prevented by taking appropriate precautions.

 Article 8 – Communication